Where can I find legal support if I have experienced partner abuse?

 Question & AnswerWhere can I find legal support if I have experienced partner abuse?

-3. Find the support you may need
+2. Think about the kind of support you need